 - Work considered a thesis or dissertation

 The university owns the copyright to any work created or developed by one or more students with the significant use of funds, space, facilities, equipment, materials, or other university resources.
 The university will not normally construe the payment of salary from unrestricted funds or the provision of office and library facilities as constituting significant use of funds, space, facilities, equipment, materials, or other resources of or administered by the university.
 Use of laboratory and/or computer facilities or assistance from one or more faculty or staff members to a student author specifically pertaining to the work constitutes significant use of university resources.
-In all cases, the provost or his or her designee shall make a good-faith determination concerning significant use, which shall be final and binding on all parties.
+In all cases, the provost or their designee shall make a good faith determination concerning significant use, which shall be final and binding on all parties.

 In the case of a thesis generated by research performed in whole or in part by a student in the course of or pursuant to an agreement for sponsored research or other written agreement, including an agreement between the author(s) and the university, or utilizing equipment or facilities provided to the university under conditions that impose copyright restrictions, ownership or control shall be determined in accordance with such agreement or restrictions.
 In the absence of such agreement or restrictions, copyright ownership in such a thesis shall reside in the student.
 However, the student, as a condition of a degree award, must grant the university the royalty-free right to reproduce and publicly distribute copies of the thesis for limited and noncommercial purposes.

 Where necessary to secure to the university an ownership of copyright, students shall assign such rights of copyright, or grant the specified rights of reproduction and distribution, to the university.
-The university reserves the right to employ, at its discretion, the materials or portions of any work created or developed in the course of an author’s relationship with the university, or otherwise covered by the University Patent and Copyright Policy, for promotional, professional, or noncommercial purposes on a royalty-free basis.
-Certain courses taught at Northeastern University involve students in individual or group assignments or projects involving the creation of materials, objects, or techniques that may be patentable or copyrightable.
+The university reserves the right to employ, at its discretion, the materials or portions of any work created or developed in the course of an author’s relationship with the university, or otherwise covered by the university Patent and Copyright Policy, for promotional, professional, or noncommercial purposes on a royalty-free basis.
+Certain courses taught at Northeastern involve students in individual or group assignments or projects involving the creation of materials, objects, or techniques that may be patentable or copyrightable.
 These courses generally require extraordinary levels of faculty organization and participation and/or substantial university resources.

 - Individual teachers or academic units may require that originals or copies of such papers or projects be retained either temporarily or permanently by the individual teacher or by the unit.